 Do Betta Fish Get Bored

-Because of their intelligence, a lack of stimulation in their tank can cause a betta fish to get lonely and bored.
+Because of their intelligence, you may ask the question “do betta fish get bored?”
+A lack of stimulation in your betta’s tank can cause them to get lonely and bored.
 Good betta care will involve you interacting with your fish regularly or providing them with some form of stimulation such as a betta mirror which you can read about here.

 A betta ball is also an ideal form of stimulation, and you will often find an entire range of betta exercise equipment for sale in many pet stores.

-Music is another way to interact with your betta.
-Although betta fish cannot hear music like you or me, they can feel vibrations given off by music that gets amplified through the water.
+Music is another way to interact with your betta, but can betta fish hear music?
+Betta fish cannot hear music like you or me, instead, they feel vibrations given off by the music which get amplified through the water.

 Many betta owners have reported interesting behaviors when playing music to their fish and some owners insist that their betta even has a favorite type of music.